 - HUD has announced a foreclosure and eviction moratorium for single family homeowners with FHA-insured mortgages for the next 60 days

-- Fannie Mae has suspended foreclosure sales and borrower evictions for 60 days
+- Fannie Mae has suspended foreclosure sales and borrower evictions until at least December 31st, 2020

-- Freddie Mac has announced the suspension of foreclosure sales and evictions effective immediately until May 17th, 2020
+- Freddie Mac has announced the suspension of foreclosure sales and evictions until at least December 31st, 2020

 - VA has also announced a moratorium for borrowers affected by COVID-19

 - USDA Rural Development has granted authority to its lenders to help borrowers stay in their homes if they are having trouble making payments.

 - NYS (New York State) loan servicers told mortgage payments to be WAIVED for 90 days based on financial hardship (no late fees or credit score hit)

 - California homeowners eligible to receive a 90-day grace period on their mortgage payments